The airport security check is one of the main reasons that you need to arrive early at the airport.

 10. For US passengers: sign up for TSA Pre-Check

-This one is only applicable for US citizens and active elite members of any partner airlines’ Frequent Flyer Programs unfortunately, but you can sign up for a TSA (Transportation Security Administration) Pre-Check that lets you avoid having to remove your shoes, belt and laptop at security.
+Unfortunately, this one is only applicable for US citizens and active elite members of any partner airlines’ Frequent Flyer Programs.
+After signing-up to TSA Pre-Check, you are allowed to keep your shoes, belt and laptop at security.